Step-by-step guide for creating a free webinar. Updated for 2023.

 - You increase your blog traffic.
 Online events, like webinars, are like magnets.
 They attract traffic and generate new subscriptions.

-- You can earn a little money.
-If you review, promote, or talk about a product in a webinar, you can make sales and earn income.
+- You can make money blogging.
+If you review, promote, or talk about a product as an affiliate in a live event, you can make sales and earn income.

-But if webinars are so damn sexy, why don’t more bloggers use them?
+But if hosting webinars are so damn sexy, why don’t more bloggers use them?

 The honest truth?